ghyhm/hitrate-report/README.md

 ## Application on Heroku
 <a href="https://marvelous-kings-canyon-80793.herokuapp.com/hitrate-report" target="_blank">Hit Rate Report</a>

-Note: Since the actual logic validation is not implemented yet, you can type any user name and password to pass through the login page.
+Note: Since the actual login validation is not implemented yet, you can type any user name and password to pass through the login page.

 ## Checkstyle for code analysis
 Checkstyle is used for static code analysis.
 This is to check coding standard.